frdedynamics/hvl_robotics_website/_pages/shared_pages/ur-related-pages/ur1-basic-move.md

 **Repeat Universal Robots Academy Task 4.
 Creating a program, but this time on a real robot**:
 * Make a triangle using MoveJ, then using MoveL, and finally using MoveP.
 * Pick up a box with the robot, then place it somewhere else.
+*
 **Repeat Universal Robots Academy Task 10.
-You may find it in the **PROTrack** section of the Universal Robots Academy - not in the **Core** section.
+You may find it in the PROTrack section of the Universal Robots Academy - not in the Core section.
 The task is named feature coordinates.
-This time you will compute the task on a **real robot** and you decide the real/imaginary box.**:
+This time you will compute the task on a real robot and you decide the real/imaginary box.**
 {% endcapture %}

 <div class="notice">{{ notice-2 | markdownify }}</div>